 The Community Foundation of Howard County, Inc. makes a positive difference in our community.
 We help people who are passionate about giving back to our community, take the lead on community initiatives and partner with nonprofit organizations to support a broad range of projects that make a positive impact.
 Browse our Web site for more information about our work, and see the difference that philanthropy can make!

-Victoria Combs and Elizabeth Foesch have been named recipients of four-year, full-tuition scholarships as the Community Foundation of Howard County's 2017 Lilly Endowment Community Scholars.
+Jacob Ashburn and Katelyn Dowden have been named recipients of four-year, full-tuition scholarships as the Community Foundation of Howard County's 2018 Lilly Endowment Community Scholars.
 Jacob, son of Amy Neiheisel and Damon Ashburn, is a Kokomo High School student.
-Elizabeth, daughter of Mark and Jane Foesch, is a Taylor High School student.
+Katelyn, daughter of Matthew and Shannon Dowden, is a Kokomo High School student.